MicrosoftDocs/visualstudio-docs/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity.md

 It's possible to select other versions of Visual Studio that are unlisted and installed in a custom directory.

 1. Select **Browse...** from the dropdown list.
 1. Navigate to the *Common7/IDE* directory inside your Visual Studio installation directory and select *devenv.exe*.
-Then, select **Open**.
+Then select **Open**.
 1. For Unity 2019 and older only, confirm that **Editor Attaching** is selected.
 1. Close the **Preferences** dialog to complete the configuration process.